mattdunlop/bayes-hier/README.md

 # bayes-hier
-MATLAB code to run dimension robust MCMC for hierarchical Bayesian inversion, as outlined in the paper `Hierarchical Bayesian Level Set Inversion' by Dunlop, Iglesias and Stuart.
+MATLAB code to run dimension robust MCMC for hierarchical Bayesian inversion, as outlined in the paper _Hierarchical Bayesian Level Set Inversion_ by Dunlop, Iglesias and Stuart.
 Three example forward models are provided: direct point observations, a groundwater flow model and an electrical impedance tomography model.